LilyEmmanel/Block-4-project/readMeFINAL.txt

 My Changes:
 	In this program there were a few places for improvement that stood out to me the most.
-First I thought it was a bit confusing to print all of the options to the user before they had sorted their list, if I only showed the options available to them without having sorted their list, they would know what order to complete the options and not end up with any errors.
+First I thought it was a bit confusing to print all of the options to the user before they had sorted their list.
+If I only showed the options available to them that would work without having sorted their list, they would know what order to complete the options and not end up with any errors.
 I did this by using 'if' and 'if not' statements.
 If the user didnt have unique_list only show them the basic options and once they sorted their list they would have access to everything.
 Example below: